 Q: But SherlockReena, if you already have an electronic database of entries, why go through the hassle of adding the info to a paper calendar?
 I thought you hate duplication.

-A: I can scour e-databases (I use the term loosely) every time I want to discern scheduling nuances; or, I can take a minute on the front end to add it to my calendar.
+A: I can scour e-databases (I use the term loosely) every time I want to discern scheduling nuances; or, I can take a minute on the front end to add it to my BuJo calendar for no-fuss access later.
 Plus, this critical fact: paper planning instills intense focus.
 Focus massages creativity muscles.
 As a professional writer, I remain on the prowl for new article, book, etc ideas.
 In this instance duplication serves an ongoing productivity purpose, as opposed to mere shuffling of data for one day’s concern.

 I inserted rough draft notes in this Jibun, using the March 2019 month calendar (y’all know dang well I’ll be in the 2019 version by December of this year).
 Included here as a reminder: don’t treat the factory labels as gold.
 Exploit every dang thing, as needed.